Charged particle motion and radiation in strong electromagnetic fields: Introduction

 \subsubsection{Highly magnetized astrophysical environments}

 Magnetic fields of extraordinary strength can be found around compact objects, including neutron stars and black holes.
 A pulsar, for example, is a highly magnetized, rotating neutron star, formed after the supernova of a massive star and the collapse of its core.
-Characteristic values of the magnetic field strength at the surface $B_s$ (as inferred from the spin-down rate) and rotation period are $10^{7}$--$10^{9}$~T and $1.5$~ms--8~s, respectively~\cite{harding.rpp.2006}.
-The rotation powers the emission of electromagnetic radiation, which is beamed along the magnetic axis of the pulsar, and a wind of relativistic particles; as energy is lost, the pulsar spins down and the rotation period increases.
+Characteristic values of the magnetic field strength at the surface $B_s$ (as inferred from the spin-down rate) and rotation period are $10^{7}$--$10^{9}$~T and $1.5$~ms--8~s, respectively~\cite{harding.rpp.2006}. {The rotation drives a wind of relativistic particles and powers the emission of electromagnetic radiation along the magnetic axis of the pulsar;} as energy is lost, the pulsar spins down and the rotation period increases.
 In the `standard model' of a pulsar, the electric field that is induced by the rotation of its magnetic field is shorted out by electron-positron plasma~\cite{goldreich.apj.1969,sturrock.apj.1971}, except in small regions where particle acceleration takes place.
-The creation of this pair plasma is a nonsteady process that is now studied with large-scale simulations of the pulsar magnetosphere~\cite{chen.apj.2020}.
+The creation of this pair plasma is a nonsteady process that is now studied with large-scale simulations of the pulsar magnetosphere~\cite{chen.apj.2020,schoeffler.aj.2019}.

 The rotation of the pulsar magnetic field creates a voltage drop across the open field lines large enough to drive the acceleration of electrons and positrons to energies of at least 10~TeV~\cite{harding.rpp.2006}.
 The combination of high particle energy and strong magnetic field in the region above the polar cap causes cascades of photon emission and electron-positron pair creation~\cite{daugherty.apj.1982}, with extremely high multiplicity~\cite{timokhin.apj.2015}.
 [Photons with energies below the pair creation threshold can instead drive a \emph{photon splitting} cascade~\cite{adler.ap.1971,baring.apj.2001}.]
 Coherent emission from pulsars is suspected to be linked to the dynamics of the pair cascade~\cite{sturrock.apj.1971,philippov.prl.2020,cruz.apj.2020}.